IP Crime Annual Report (2016-2017)

 |Time Period(s) of Collection:||

-“The latest IP crime report 2015 to 2016 was published on 28 September 2016.
-The report highlights current and emerging threats surrounding counterfeiting and piracy, including those conducted via the internet.
-The report also contains statistical data and enforcement activities from UK law enforcement agencies such as trading standards, police, border force and a number of industry bodies.”
+“The Intellectual Property (IP) crime and enforcement report 2016 to 2017 highlights current and emerging threats surrounding counterfeiting and piracy, including those conducted online.
+The report also contains statistical data and enforcement activities from UK law enforcement agencies including Police, Trading Standards and Customs along with industry bodies.
+This year’s report includes a separate supplement with a sample of IP related case studies from Trading Standards.”

 Main Results of the Study